 People who live in Iowa can find cheap health insurance through their state exchange, but the best plan for you depends on where you live and your needs.

-In Iowa, the average health insurance premium for a 2021 plan is $451 per month for a 40-year-old, 20% lower than in 2020.
-The mean cost of a policy decreased by $110.
+In Iowa, the average health insurance premium for a 2023 plan is $476 per month for a 40-year-old, 7% higher than in 2022.

-Cheapest health insurance coverage by metal tier
+Cheapest health insurance coverage by plan tier

 Age and coverage tier are two important factors that affect your monthly premium.
 As age increases, premiums across all metal tiers increase.